lambdaclass/lambda_ethereum_consensus/docs/architecture.md

 - The operations (slashings, attestations voluntary exits) that were collected from gossip are added to the block.
 - The deposits and eth1_vote are fetched from `ExecutionChain`.
 - The block is signed.

+## Execution Chain

+The consensus node does not live in isolation.
+It communicates to the execution client.
+We implemented, in the `ExecutionClient` module, the following primitives:

+- `notify_forkchoice_updated(fork_choice_state)`: first message sent to the execution client right after exchanging capabilities.
+It returns if the client is syncing or valid.
+- `notify_forkchoice_updated(fork_choice_state, payload_attributes)`: sent to update the fork choice state in the execution client (finalized and head payload hash).
+This starts the execution payload build process.
+Returns a `payload_id` that will be used at block building time to get the actual execution payload.
+It's sent in the slot prior to proposing.
+It might return a null id if the execution client is still syncing.
+- `get_payload(payload_id)`: returns an `{ExecutionPayload.t(), BlobsBundle.t()}` tuple that started building when `notify_forkchoice_updated` was called with payload attributes.
+- `notify_new_payload(execution_payload, versioned_hashes, parent_beacon_block_root)`: when the execution client gets a new block, it needs to check if the execution payload is valid.
+This method is used to send that payload for verification.
+It may return valid, invalid, or syncing, in the case where the execution client is not yet synced.

+Aside from payload validation and block building, there's a bit more information we need from the execution client:

+- Deposits: transactions to the deposit contract are processed by the execution client and held in logs.
+We can `get_deposit_logs(block_range)` to get those.
+We save those in a deposit tree, which is used to transmit the deposits cheaply to syncing nodes (sending deposit snapshots, see [EIP-4881](https://eips.ethereum.org/EIPS/eip-4881)).
+- eth1_vote:

+## Checkpoint sync

+**TO DO**: document checkpoint sync.

 ## Next document